carolnovaes/certificates/README.md

-# I made this repository to put all my certificates in one place only
+# I made this repository to attach all my certificates in just one place.